Michelle Harpenau, Executive Director

 Outside of the office – Michelle is the Past President of the Cincinnati Rotaract Club, a community-based young professional organization that was started by the Rotary Club of Cincinnati.
 In addition, she manages a family-owned horse farm business, Vine Hill Farm LLC.
 Michelle enjoys traveling, playing golf, riding horses, scuba diving, yoga, and going on new adventures.

-Arnela Zekic Hepner, Programs Manager
+Arnela Zekic Hepner, Education Consultant

 Arnela graduated from Northern Kentucky University (NKU) with a bachelor of arts in Communication Studies and a concentration in Global Citizenship.
-Originally from Europe, she has always had an interest in global affairs.
-She spent the summer of 2015 at Columbia University working on building community with students from 70 different countries.

 Board of Directors